the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 Provide plenty of breaks, and treat those breaks virtual coffee sessions.*

 - Identify speakers and sessions for the event from the selected abstracts for the talks and community voted sessions
-- Create a well balanced agenda that covers the intended theme of the event
+- Create a well-balanced agenda that covers the intended theme of the event
-- If the session is supposed to run in parallel, create agenda based on the session topic/theme
+- If the session is supposed to run in parallel, create an agenda based on the session topic/theme
 - In addition to the talks, have plenty of slots for breakout discussions, short workshops and other opportunities to exchange skills
 - Provide new and interesting topics that are not selected for long talks an opportunity to present their idea in short or lightning talks
-- Instead of having a live lightning talk and poster presentation, invite submission of the pre-recorded lightning talks and talks on posters that can assembled in a gallery (for example, a YouTube playlist) that can be accessed by everyone
+- Instead of having a live lightning talk and poster presentation, invite submission of the pre-recorded lightning talks and talks on posters that can be assembled in a gallery (for example, a YouTube playlist) that can be accessed by everyone
-  - For poster sessions, create a gallery of posters online that can be broswed easily
+  - For poster sessions, create a gallery of posters online that can be browsed easily
     * Use [F1000 Research](https://f1000research.com/posters/8-400), [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/) and [Open Science Framework (OSF)](osf.io/meetings) that assigns a DOI to each submission and allows browsable collections.
       Other options are Flicker, Unsplash and Google photos.
     * Share link of each poster with their online video in the shared document
-  - Decide length of these talks (recommended length is 1.5-2 minutes)
+  - Decide the length of these talks (recommended length is 1.5-2 minutes)
   - Create a designated slot in the program to ensure that people take time to check out these talks and posters
 - Invite poster submission and create a browsable gallery (for example on F1000 research or Zenodo)
   - Create a designated slot in the program to ensure that people take time to check out these posters and interact with the poster presenters